Format guide

 Tips for Organizers

-• Use the default round count (N-1).
-With 8 players, 7 rounds ensures everyone plays with and against most of the group.
+• Trust the generated flow. atDEUCE calculates the round target and pairings from the setup.
 You can always end early if time runs short.

 • Embrace the randomness.
 Americano is not trying to produce the "best" player -- it is a social format.
 Uneven partnerships are part of the fun.
 If your group wants fairer matchups, that is a sign they are ready for Mexicano.